 Hands-Off PH Management

-One of the battles that most cannabis growers deal with is maintaining the PH level of the soil (or liquid in hydroponics) throughout the grow.
+One of the battles that most cannabis growers deal with is maintaining the pH level of the soil (or liquid in hydroponics) throughout the grow.
 One of the amazing things about adding the right amount of worm castings to the soil is that it will help you manage the PH level at an optimum range for marijuana growth.
 The generally accepted range that many growers try to stay within is anywhere from 6.0 to 7.0.
-Cannabis plants grow best when the PH level is just slightly acidic, meaning the number is just below 7.
+Cannabis seedlings grow best when the PH level is just slightly acidic, meaning the number is just below 7.

 The pH level of pure earthworm castings is roughly 7.0, or neutral.
 When you add a rich black peat dirt or compost that has a more acidic PH, the worm castings help get the whole mixture into that optimal range of 6.0-7.0.